 In accordance with reporting requirements set forth by the SEC, a "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of our company's annual or interim consolidated financial statements will not be prevented or detected on a timely basis.
-The material weaknesses, one of which was first identified in the course of preparing our consolidated financial statements for the years ended December 31, 2016 and 2017, relate to lack of sufficient financial reporting and accounting personnel, especially those with U.S. GAAP knowledge.
+The material weakness, which were first identified in the course of preparing our consolidated financial statements for the years ended December 31, 2016 and 2017, relate to lack of sufficient financial reporting and accounting personnel, especially those with U.S. GAAP knowledge.
 We do not believe that the material weakness had a significant impact on our financial reporting.
-The material weakness relates to lack of a proper and timely financial account closing procedures for certain expenditures was first identified in the course of finding the misstatement that leads to the restatement.

-To remedy the material weakness, we have begun, and will continue to, (1) hire additional finance and accounting staff with qualifications and work experiences in U.S. GAAP and SEC reporting requirements to formalize and strengthen the key internal control over financial reporting, (2) allocate sufficient resources to prepare and review consolidated financial statements and related disclosures in accordance with U.S. GAAP and SEC reporting requirements, (3) hire qualified consultant to assess Sarbanes-Oxley Act compliance readiness, to assess where we can improve our overall internal control over financial reporting function, and to assist us in implementing improvements where necessary and (4) set up a proper policy for operating department to timely handover related documents to the financial department for timely account closing.
+To remedy the material weakness, we have begun, and will continue to, (1) hire additional finance and accounting staff with qualifications and work experiences in U.S. GAAP and SEC reporting requirements to formalize and strengthen the key internal control over financial reporting, (2) allocate sufficient resources to prepare and review consolidated financial statements and related disclosures in accordance with U.S. GAAP and SEC reporting requirements, and (3) hire qualified consultant to assess Sarbanes-Oxley Act compliance readiness, to assess where we can improve our overall internal control over financial reporting function, and to assist us in implementing improvements where necessary.